Some criteria of rational-infinite divisibility for probability laws

-So this is a finite difference of the second order for $\Ln f$.
-It should be noted that $\Delta^2_h\Ln f$ is often rather simpler and easier handling than $\Ln f$.
+is a finite difference of the second order for $\Ln f$.
+It should be noted that the function $\psi$ is often rather simpler and easier handling than $\Ln f$.
 It is also used for establishing some properties of $f$ (see \cite{Khartov2} p.
 3, \cite{Khartov3} p.
 119, and \cite{Petr} p.
 34).
-The following theorem shows that $\Delta^2_h\Ln f$ contains in fact full information about the existence of the property of rational infinite divisibility for the corresponding distribution function.
+The following theorem shows that $\psi$ contains in fact full information about $f$.